John Sibbick

-John Sibbick is a British freelance illustrator and palaeoartist, known for his depictions of prehistoric life and for his fantasy art.
+John Sibbick (UK, 1949) is a British freelance illustrator and palaeoartist, known for his depictions of prehistoric life and for his fantasy art.

 Early life

 John Sibbick began drawing in his childhood.
 His earliest art involved drawing figures and copying cartoons.
 Sibbick practiced drawing in a sketch club at his school and at age 11 he entered for the exams of the Royal Drawing Society, passing with honours.
 Sibbick began taking weekend classes at the Guildford School of Art at the age of 15.
 The next year, he began a full-time education in graphics and illustration at the school, lasting four years.

 Sibbick was from an early age interested in fossils, natural history and astronomy.
 As a palaeoartist, his influences have included Zdeněk Burian, Rudolph Zallinger, Doug Henderson, Mauricio Antón, and Peter Trusler.